We have created one

 Needle Drug Debris Collection Program - This ongoing and expanded service helps to combat needle and drug debris issues through a needle collection program.

-Clean Sweep Program (CPS)
+Clean Sweep Program (CSP)

 - This initiative provides ongoing and expanded support for the Clean Sweep Program.
-CPS offers individuals experiencing homelessness the opportunity to engage in employment related activities such as cleaning up garbage, sweeping sidewalks, shoveling snow, graffiti removal, needle clean up and other cleaning tasks.
+CSP offers individuals experiencing homelessness the opportunity to engage in employment related activities such as cleaning up garbage, sweeping sidewalks, shoveling snow, graffiti removal, needle clean up and other cleaning tasks.

 Downtown Ambassador Program - This volunteer program will offer year round, on-the-street engagement and promotion with daily connections to businesses, residents and tourists in the downtown, providing a visible and welcoming presence.